eclipse-tractusx/item-relationship-service/CFX-CHANGELOG.md

 - Added Github workflow for publishing build artifacts to Github Packages (#346)
 - Added Maven profile for publishing into Github Packages (#346)
 - Added integration tests for /ir/sorders API (#64)
+- Added DigitalTwinType in transform-and-upload-py script(#327)
+- Added get_auth_token function in transform-and-upload-py script for submodel and dtr creation(#327)

 ### Removed
 - Removed subjectId from AssetAdministrationShellDescriptor object